kw7oe/kw7oe.github.io/content/posts/debugging-with-tracing-in-elixir.md

 - Tracing is an additional overhead to the system.
 - It write to your IO/logs.
 So, it would take up disk space.

-And this become critical _especially when you are tracing a high frequency functions or a high volume system_.
-Hence, it is actually better to do something as follow when starting your tracer process:
+And this become significant _especially when you are tracing a high frequency functions or a high volume system_.
+Hence, it is actually better to do use the following  when starting your tracer process in a live production
+system:

 ```elixir
 :dbg.tracer(:process, {fn _, 5 -> :dbg.stop_clear()
                         msg, n -> IO.inspect(msg); n+1 end, 0})
 ```

-The first function clause basically tell the tracer to stop after 5 events.
-The second one is telling how the tracer should handle the receive event, in this case, we are just printing it and increment the counter.
+The first function clause tell the tracer to stop after 5 events.
+The second one tell the tracer how it should handle the receive event.
+In this case, we are just printing it and increment the counter.

 ## All together